1879–80 Scottish Cup: Second round

 A further two sides scratched from the competition as Cumnock and Strathmore were given a walkover against Tarbolton Burntonians and St Clement's respectively while Arbroath, Parkgrove and Renfrew received a bye to the third round.

 The second round began on 4 October 1879 with Kilmarnock Athletic's 1–1 draw with Kilbirnie, however, most ties were played a week later.
 Queen's Park marched through to the third round with a resounding 14–1 win over 1st Lanark RV while there were also big wins for South Western (9–0 vs. Athole), Dumbarton (7–0 vs. Helensburgh) and Hurlford (8–1 vs. Maybole Carrick).
-Morton again shared 11 goals, this time with Arthurlie, but they were on the receiving end this time as the Barrhead side won 8–3 while Thornliebank won 6–1 at home to 17th Renfrew RV.
-Heart of Midlothian were ordered to replay their tie with Brunswick after the original match, a 4–2 win on 18 October, was ended in darkness.
-It made little difference as Hearts won 2–1 two days later.
+Morton shared 12 goals, this time with Arthurlie, but they were on the receiving end as the Barrhead side won 9–3 while Thornliebank won 6–1 at home to 17th Renfrew RV.
+Heart of Midlothian defeated Brunswick 3–2 on 18 October.

-The second round originally concluded on 1 November 1879 when 3rd Lanark RV overcame Possil Bluebell 1–0 in a replay, however that was before Jamestown's disqualification.
+The second round concluded on 1 November 1879 when 3rd Lanark RV overcame Possil Bluebell 1–0 in a replay.

 Jamestown had defeated Kirkintilloch Athletic 1–0 but, after their third round tie, it was discovered that the referee in that win had been a member of the club.
-As a result, but Kirkintilloch Athletic and Jamestown's first round opponents, Star of Leven, were reinstated to the competition to face off in the second round.
-Kirkintilloch Athletic won that match 5–2 on 15 November and they took on Jamestown's third round opponents Lennox in the next round.
+As a result, but Kirkintilloch Athletic and Jamestown's first round opponents, Star of Leven, were reinstated to the competition to face off in the fourth round.